Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Introduction

-This mechanism is not only consistent with existing anecdotal evidence, but also with quantitative evidence that uses data on armed groups' forced recruitment, on a municipality's proportion of young and middle-age adults (whose collaboration may be more valuable for the armed groups), and on the presence of coca crops, which are labor-intensive to cultivate.
-We find evidence that the effect of religious competition on the probability of an attack by a guerrilla group is substantially larger in municipalities that have experienced at least one case of forced recruitment, in municipalities with a traditionally above-median share of young and middle-age adults, and in municipalities that have traditionally been coca-leaf producers.
+This mechanism is not only consistent with existing anecdotal evidence, but also with quantitative evidence that uses data on armed groups' forced recruitment and on the presence of coca crops, which are labor-intensive to cultivate.
+We find evidence that the effect of religious competition on the probability of an attack by a guerrilla group is substantially larger in municipalities that have experienced at least one case of forced recruitment and in municipalities that have traditionally been coca-leaf producers.
 Since in these municipalities the guerrillas plausibly expect that an increase in religious competition is more threatening (e.g. to its ability to recruit and retain members), we can interpret these additional results as evidence in favor of recruitment-motivated violence.
-Additional results that take into account the effect of religious competition on conflict-related violence in the years that follow a municipality's first non-Catholic church, as well as on other outcomes, are also consistently with our preferred collaboration-motivated violence mechanism.
+Additional results that account for the effect of religious competition on other outcomes are consistent with our preferred collaboration-motivated violence mechanism.

-We also examine the plausibility of three alternative explanations.
-First, ideological differences alone might explain our main result.
-Even though ideology may explain part of our results, we show that our main result is concentrated in municipalities that experience more intense religious competition.
-If our results were only due to ideological differences, religious competition would not be so crucial.
-In addition, the fact that the effect of religious competition on the probability of an attack by right-wing paramilitaries is not unambiguously zero makes unlikely an explanation based on ideological differences alone.
+We also examine the plausibility of four alternative explanations.
+First, ideological differences between Marxist guerrilla groups and religious organizations might explain our main result.
+However, the fact that the effect is concentrated in municipalities that experience more intense religious competition suggests that this explanation is incomplete at best; if our results were only due to ideological differences, religious competition would not be so crucial.
+In addition, we find that the effect of religious competition on the probability of violence by right-wing paramilitaries is also positive (although smaller).